-This web page test checks whether or not all interaction between the app server and the web server run smoothly.
+This web page test checks whether or not all interactions between the app server and the web server run smoothly.
 Not only the communication process needs to be tested, but the displaying of error messages as well.
 Also, this test is used to determine whether the interruptions by the server and/or by the user are handled properly.

 Step 4: Compatibility Testing

-In the era of portable devices and all kinds of screens, the compatibility testing is important to ensure that your web app displays as it should on all device types.
+In the era of portable devices and all kinds of screens, compatibility testing is important to ensure that your web app displays as it should on all device types.

 The developers need to run the browser compatibility test to check if the app is displayed correctly in different browsers.
 Another test to run is the mobile browser compatibility which, as the name suggests, is supposed to confirm that the app displays correctly across mobile browsers.